 Private landowners play a critical role in the overall health of the ecosystem because these parcels can fragment and alter wildlife migration corridors, watersheds, and habitats.
 Securing conservation easements on private holdings has proven successful in connecting critical lands to already protected public lands.
 In addition, managed, front-country recreation has proven a successful method to decrease pressure on critical wildlife habitat in the backcountry.

 The Whitefish Trail not only provides outstanding recreation opportunities close to Whitefish, it also connects vital corridors on private land to larger swaths of public land.
 To date, Whitefish Legacy Partners has partnered to permanently protect 4,500 acres of land in Beaver Lakes and Haskill Basin.
 These conservation easements support sustainable timber industry jobs, protect the land from parceling and development, and maintain the vibrant outdoor tourism economy of Glacier Country.

 Phase I- Haskill Basin

 3,022 acres of private land were permanently protected through the purchase of a conservation easement from F.H.
 Stoltze Land and Lumber Company in February of 2016.
 In partnership with the City of Whitefish and Stoltze, a permanent trail easement was secured on the west side of the parcel.
-The Eastern Gateway to the Whitefish Trail will connect the City of Whitefish to Whitefish Mountain Resort through Haskill Basin.
-In total, four permanent trail easements on private land will comprise Phase I. Crews broke ground in May of 2017 and the project was completed in the fall of 2017.
+The Eastern Gateway to the Whitefish Trail, completed in fall of 2017, connects the City of Whitefish to Whitefish Mountain Resort and Flathead National Forest through Haskill Basin.
+In total, four permanent trail easements on private land comprise Phase I. Crews broke ground in May of 2017 and the project was completed in the fall of 2017.

 Phase II- Beaver Lakes to Swift Creek